vikkastiwari/exploring-react/vtr/NOTES.md

 ### ISSUES
-Uneven card sizes of work section in home page - PH2 Remove background white image from hero section's hero image - PH2
+Uneven card sizes of work section in home page - PH2 Remove background white image from hero section's hero image - PH2 on other pages route effect is triggered thrice